sigamani/genai-edgedevice-pers-pln/README.md

 # Edge-Deployable AI Planner

-** This branch provides a separate environment to address issues in the main branch, including fixing the broken CI/CD pipeline, adding unit tests, refactoring the codebase for modularity, building Docker containers, integrating MLC-LLM deployment, extending benchmarking coverage, and improving the agentic flow by introducing a routing step after the input prompt. **
+**📌 Note: Purpose of This Branch**

+This branch serves as a separate environment to address and improve several areas of the main branch, including:

+- Fixing the broken CI/CD pipeline
+- Adding unit tests for core functionality
+- Refactoring the codebase for improved modularity
+- Building and containerising the application with Docker
+- Integrating deployment via MLC-LLM
+- Extending and automating benchmarking processes
+- Enhancing the agentic workflow by adding a routing step post-input prompt

+These changes aim to create a cleaner, more maintainable, and production-ready codebase.